AgoraIO/Basic-Video-Call/One-to-One-Video/Agora-macOS-Tutorial-Objective-C-1to1/README.md

     ```
     NSString *const appID = @"<#Your App ID#>";
-    // assign token to nil if you have not enabled app certificate, this usually happens to old projects
+    // assign token to nil if you have not enabled app certificate
     NSString *const token = @"<#Temp Token#>";
     ```